NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> print(t.constructs.select('radiation_wavelength'))
    {}

-Finally, construct selection is also possible by providing the same selection parameters directly to a `Constructs` instance:
+As a convienince feature, construct selection is also possible by providing the same selection parameters directly to a `Constructs`
+instance:

 .. code-block:: python
    :caption: *Construct selection is possible with via the "select"
-             method, or directly on the "Constructs" insance.*
+             method, or directly on the "Constructs" instance.*

    >>> print(t.constructs.select('latitude'))
    {'auxiliarycoordinate0': <AuxiliaryCoordinate: latitude(10, 9) degrees_N>}